MetaDocencia/NASA_TOPS-OS101-2026/Module_4/Lesson_2/M4_L2_readme.md

 - Does it address your specific science question?
 - Do studies similar to yours use it?
-- What papers cite it and how do they use it?
+- Which papers cite it and how do they use it?
-- Talk to your advisors or colleagues that might have experience with it.
+- Do your advisors or colleagues have experience with it?

 #### Testing the scientiﬁc compatibility